metarank/metarank/doc/03_configuration.md

 * Event schema definition: which field and their types are expected to be included in incoming events
 * Feature extractors: how features are computed on top of incoming events
 * event source: where to read input events from
+* store: where to persist computed feature values

 ```yaml
 api:
   port: 8080